-PHP: Hypertext Preprocessor is an open source programming language that is used for developing interactive Web sites.
+PHP: Hypertext Preprocessor is an open-source programming language that is used for developing interactive websites.
 MySQL is an open source relational database that is often used with PHP.
-Together, PHP and MySQL are becoming one of the most popular technology combinations for Web site development.
+Together, PHP and MySQL are becoming one of the most popular technology combinations for website development.
 This course teaches Web development with PHP and MySQL.
-At the beginning of the course, students will learn how to install Apache, PHP and MySQL open source free software on the computers.
-This course covers the basic functionality of PHP and MySQL along with introductions to advanced topics, including using PHP and MySQL to integrate object-oriented programming and how to build Web sites that incorporate authentication and security.
-At the end of the course, students will be able to use PHP and MySQL to build professional, dynamic and database-driven Web sites.
+Students will learn how to install Apache, PHP, and MySQL open-source free software on the computers.
+This course covers the basic and advanced functions of PHP and MySQL to integrate object-oriented programming and how to build websites that incorporate authentication and security.
+Students will be able to use PHP and MySQL to build professional, dynamic, and database-driven websites.

-- 1. Write a complete program using PHP programming language. - 2.
-Create a database using MySQL relational database language. - 3.
-Build a professional, dynamic and databasedriven website using PHP and MySQL.
+- Write a complete program using PHP programming language. - 2.
+Create a database using MySQL relational database language. - Build a professional, dynamic and databasedriven website using PHP and MySQL.